Machine Learning

 3. Classification: Logistic Regression

-• Logistic regression is a classification algorithm - don't be confused
+• Logistic regression is a classification algorithm - don't be misled by its name.

 In [ ]: